gruvw/strudel.nvim/README.md

   -- Path to a custom CSS file to style the Strudel web editor (base64-encoded and injected at launch).
-  -- This allows you to override or extend the default Strudel UI appearance. custom_css_file = "/path/to/your/custom.css", -- (optional) })
+  -- This allows you to override or extend the default Strudel UI appearance. custom_css_file = "/path/to/your/custom.css", -- (optional) -- Set to `true` to automatically trigger the `StrudelUpdate` command after writing the buffer content. update_on_save = false,
+})
 ```